mariateodorapopescu/Pagerank_in_Mathlab/README.md

 - after reading the data from the file (the algorithm is also repeated for Iterative, Algebraic; I will detail it only for iteratives) I calculate the vectors by the two methods
--then I pasted the content of the name variable with ".out" to create the name the output file.
+- then I pasted the content of the name variable with ".out" to create the name the output file.
 I opened another file for writing and wrote first the number of nodes, then the elements of the two required vectors.
--I made a copy of the second vector and sorted the copy with the swap sort algorithm; then I took two forums, and I checked for which indexes of R2 and its sorted copy correspond the elements, thus writing the position and the relative position.
+- I made a copy of the second vector and sorted the copy with the swap sort algorithm; then I took two forums, and I checked for which indexes of R2 and its sorted copy correspond the elements, thus writing the position and the relative position.